lblake/lblake/README.md

 I also have a diverse skill set acquired through the bootcamp(s), self-learning & over 10+ years of IT experience working in various sectors.
 Finally the
 <a href="https://lunatemplates.co/pages/shopify-course-for-designers">Design Freedom on Shopify</a> course has been a game-changer for me.
-With newfound proficiency in Figma & Adobe XD,I'm well-equipped to breathe life into any design on any Shopify theme.
+With newfound proficiency in Figma & Adobe XD, I'm well-equipped to breathe life into any design on any Shopify theme.
 I am actively seeking new projects to bring captivating Shopify stores to life.
 Let's collaborate and create an impactful Shopify presence!

 <br>